opnfv/barometer/docs/userguide/collectd.userguide.rst

 * RDT plugin: A read plugin that provides the last level cache utilitzation and memory bandwidth utilization

+* Open vSwitch events Plugin: A read plugin that retrieves events from OVS.

+* mcelog plugin: A read plugin that uses mcelog client protocol to check for memory Machine Check Exceptions and sends the stats for reported exceptions

 All the plugins above are available on the collectd master, except for the ceilometer plugin as it's a python based plugin and only C plugins are accepted by the collectd community.
 The ceilometer plugin lives in the OpenStack